glitznerf/glitznerf.github.io/exploration.md

 permalink: /scotland/
 ---

-The main reason I fell in love with Scotland and wanted to move here was a roadtrip through Scotland passing Oban, Skye, and Ullapool.
+The main spark for my fascination with Scotland happened during a roadtrip through Scotland passing Oban, Skye, and Ullapool.
 It had some magical moments - helping a farmer find his lost lamb, hearing a local's story about giving birth on a lonely island, watching snow falling into the sea on easter, or being shown around a forgotten island that the local community bought back and is currently rebuilding.

 ## Islands
-The islands are my main fascination.
+Islands are fascinating.
 The wilderness, purity, and, if inhabited, often simple and naturalist living and community.
 I would always happily pack a bag and set off to spend some time on a Scottish island, explore its people, nature, and views.

 Below are some places I would like to visit next.

 ### _Wishlist_
-- Mingulay - fulfill my dream of seeing happy puffins
+- Mingulay - fulfill my dream of seeing happy puffins,
-- Islay - tour the various distilleries and find the most peated whisky I can reasonably afford
+- Islay - tour the various distilleries and find the most peated whisky I can reasonably afford,
-- Eigg - see how the community lives sustainably and partially off-grid
+- Eigg - see how the community lives sustainably and partially off-grid,
-- Lewis & Harris - explore the last stretch of the outer hebrides
+- Lewis & Harris - explore the last stretch of the outer hebrides.

 Following, some past trips.